affirmednetworks/multi-mesh/README.md

 ##### Mutating/Validation Webhook Configurations

-**IMPORTANT: It is absolutely essential to ensure that the resources shown below are always uniquely identifiable for each control plane deployment.**
+**IMPORTANT: It is essential to ensure that the resources shown below are uniquely identifiable for every individual control plane deployment.**

-- `Webhooks` (and associated `ConfigMaps`)
+- `Webhooks` (and their related `ConfigMap`)

 ```diff
 --- webhook_clean.yaml  2020-03-13 12:37:56.000000000 -0400